 Advise leaders and decision makers on how to improve the development and wellbeing of South Australia’s children and young people.

 Partner and collaborate with organisations and systems to include children and young people as stakeholders and to incorporate their perspectives and views in policy and system reforms.

-Our work will be measured by these four outcomes:
+Our work will be measured by the following four outcomes:

 - Decision makers are actively engaging children and young people as stakeholders and considering their rights and interests in a systemic way.

 - Children and young people whose views are seldom heard have more opportunities to inform key decision makers on the effectiveness of the system in protecting and promoting their rights, interests and needs.

 - Children, young people and their families are better equipped to understand the digital world and feel empowered to access its benefits and manage its risks.

 - Children and young people have meaningful ways to participate and make a contribution across public, civic and community life.